RhoInc/dashboard-charts/src/accrual-over-time-derived/data-guidelines-wiki.md

 one record per participant per population with a date variable that captures the date of participant accrual in each population

 Notes:
-- variables prefixed _filter:_ will appear as filters
+- variables prefixed _filter:_ will appear as data filter controls

 ## Data specification
 required and optional variables: